mame0521/NLP_with_Topic_Modelling/README.md

 ​

-# Part 2: Tokenizing and Stemming
+# Part 2: Tokenize and Stem

 ```python